european-public-network/european-public-network.github.io/docs/4000_developers/4100_concepts/4126_smart_contract_security.md

 ## Aspects of Smart Contract Security
-Different actions on evan.network require different permissions to be granted beforehand.
+Different actions on European Public Network require different permissions to be granted beforehand.
 Permissions are usually **granted** and not **revoked**, which means that steps have to be performed, before identities can interact with each other.

 The following sections will handle the different aspects of security, but to give you a rule of thumb, remember the following points: